google/html-quiz/README.md

 Overview
 --------

-This is a Jeopardy-like quiz game with the difference that it currently supports only two players (or teams) and there are no negative points.
+This is a simple quiz game which supports two players (or teams).

 The idea is that teams get questions alternately and if one does not answer the other gets a chance.
 If neither answers correctly, it's